2009 Waratah Cup

-The 2009 Waratah Cup (known as the Tiger Turf Cup for sponsorship reasons) was the 13th season of the Waratah Cup since its initial re-introduction in 1991, and the 29th season as the premier domestic cup competition in New South Wales since inauguration in 1957.
+The 2009 Waratah Cup (known as the Tiger Turf Cup for sponsorship reasons) was the 13th season of the Waratah Cup of association football since its initial re-introduction in 1991, and the 29th season as the premier domestic cup competition in New South Wales since inauguration in 1957.

 The defending champions were National Premier Leagues NSW side Bankstown City Lions.

 The champions were the Sutherland Sharks, defeating Manly United 2–1 in the final.

 Teams

 All senior member teams from Premier League, Super League, State League 1 and State League 2 as well as all local association teams were invited to the competition.
 The competition itself would be seeded with Association and State League 2 teams entering in Round 1, State League 1 and Super League teams entering in Round 2 and Premier League teams entering in Round 3.
 The champions were awarded $16,000 prize-money and the runners-up $6,000.
 All semi-finalists received $3,000.